teamjaf/pollen-api/README.md

 - Requires `GOOGLE_POLLEN_API_KEY` in `.env`
 - Currently configured for Germany (`LAT = 51.1657`, `LON = 10.4515`)
 - Extendable to support multiple regions or file formats (CSV, etc.)
-- This API only provides data for 5 days (highest)
+- This API only provides data for the last 5 days at a time (highest)
+- You can change it by giving days a value of 1 to 5

 ---